MichalStehlikCz/provysdb/README.md

 # provysdb
-Datasource for accessing PROVYS database
+Datasource for accessing PROVYS database.

+Reelase artefacts are available from MichalStehlikCz/Maven package repository.